linagora/linshare/documentation/EN/epics/new-admin-portal/story-439-admin-can-see-statistics-about-creation-or-deletion-of-files-per-domain.md

             - If I am root domain, I can see the list of all domains .
             - If I am nested admin, I can see list of domains in which I have administration right.
             - Default option is "All".
-        - Type: A combo-box with options: Domain, Workgroup, User.
+        - Type: A combo-box with options: All, Sharedspaces, Users.
 This field is only displayed if option "All" is not selected in field "Domain".
         - Period: A combo-box
            - When click on this field, I can see the list of options: Daily, Monthly, weekly, yearly.
 Default value is monthly, time frame is 1 year
            - The field "From" and "To" will be displayed corresponding: If I selected monthly period, I can only select From[month/year] to [month/year].
 If I select weekly, I can only select From [week/year] to [week/year].
 If I select yearly, I can only select From [Year] to [Year]